 How do I determine the right hose for my application?

-Using Eaton's exclusive two-tiered system, Paca Industrial has the capability to determine the appropriate hose for each application.
+Using Eaton's exclusive two-tiered system, Paca Hydraulics has the capability to determine the appropriate hose for each application.
 Our system allows for a custom solution whether the requirement is to meet or exceed the expectation.

 What is STAMP?